dpshkr/twodfet/examples/AnanlogAmplifier/README.md

 # 2D FET Based Analog Amplifier

-In this example, we are going to simulate a 2D FET based analog amplifier.
+In this example, we are going to simulate an ultra short channel (20 nm) 2D FET based analog amplifier.
 This example demonstrates the simulation of some basic circuits using the simulator.
 Extending the method shown in this example to larger and complicated circuits is very challenging.